ch-benard/laravel-apache-pgsql/README.md

 docker-compose build && docker-compose up -d
 ```

+## Using Laravel

-5. Create the the laravel project skeleton
+1. Create the the laravel project skeleton

 From the *laravel-apache2-pgsql* folder, type this command :